root glacier trail alaska wrangell st elias

 After looking at various resources for glacier hiking in Alaska, we figured the unique approach would be to trek on the Root Glacier Trail near McCarthy, Alaska, in Wrangell St Elias National Park.

-While most people chose Matanuska as the best glacier in Alaska to hike, it’s primarily due to its proximity to Anchorage.
+While most people choose Matanuska as their top glacier in Alaska to hike, it’s primarily due to its proximity to Anchorage.
 However, for those looking to escape the crowds, the Root Glacier should be number one on your Alaska glacier hike list.

-When it comes to glacier hiking in Alaska, it’s somewhat straightforward, but there are a lot of risks too, which is why I recommend going with a guided service that will adequately equip you and make sure to lead safely.
+When it comes to glacier hiking in Alaska, it’s somewhat straightforward, but there are many risks, which is why I recommend going with a guided service that will adequately equip you and ensure you lead safely.
 We’ll dive more into this below, but I wanted to make sure it was also stated at the top.

 Related: How to plan a trip to McCarthy

-What you need to know about hiking the Root Glacier in Alaska
+What you need to know about hiking on the Root Glacier in Alaska

-Being on a glacier hike in Alaska is something out of another world.
+Being on the Root Glacier in Alaska is something out of another world.

 You’re walking on snow and ice that’s been frozen for potentially millions of years.
 But it’s also a wonderful experience you’ll remember for the rest of your life!
 In my view, getting on the Root Glacier Trail is the best glacier in Alaska (that you can visit easily).